Lightning-Universe/Pose-app/README.md

 Note these instructions are only for Linux machines; we will update the documentation for macOS shortly.

-## Environment setup
+## Installation

-First, check to see if you have ffmpeg installed:
+First, check to see if you have ffmpeg installed by typing the following into the terminal:
 ```bash
 ffmpeg -version
 ```